Last Updated on April 26, 2023 by Dave Farquhar

 Although the pedigree of its predecessor is a bit unclear, the initial 1084 units were made by Philips.
 Philips sold identical-looking monitors under its own label in North America at the same time, just in colors that looked oddly VIC-like.
 Commodore flipped 1084 production from Philips to Daewoo and back multiple times.
 There are at least 13 variants of the 1084, varying just in case styling and which company made them.

 The 1084 featured Analog RGB to match the Amiga’s output.
 However, it also worked with digital RGB like IBM CGA and the Commodore 128’s 80-column display, and composite video like the C-64.
 It was a universal monitor that worked with every computer Commodore made at the time.
 The 1084 works well with all Commodore computers, and even with many non-Commodore computers, including the Apple IIgs and Atari ST. It’s also a popular choice for the Tandy 1000.
+Its .42mm dot pitch gives a clearer display than the Tandy CM-5 monitor did.

 The 1084 line was one of Commodore’s longer-lived, as monitors go.
 I think Commodore learned their lesson from the 2002 confusion.
 Even as Commodore changed suppliers, Commodore kept the name the same.
 The case styling and even the color changed, but the badge and the box still said 1084.